 Handheld optical power meters are known for being extremely intuitive and easy to use.
 Although setup and operation vary by manufacturer and model, many basic functions of optical power or optical loss testing remain consistent across platforms.
-Control buttons on a handheld OPM typically include power (ON/OFF), wavelength selection, memory functions, unit display, and zero/reference buttons to establish baseline values.
+Control buttons on a standard handheld OPM include power (ON/OFF), wavelength selection, memory functions, unit display, and zero/reference buttons to establish baseline values.

 A fiber power meter can be used in conjunction with an optical light source (OLS) to form an optical loss test set (OLTS).
 This capability is particularly useful during the construction phase before system turn on.
 Patch cords, adapters, or direct connection is used to connect the OPM and OLS to the ends of the fiber link.
-The OPM is powered on followed by the OLS, and the correct wavelength is selected.
+The OPM is powered on, followed by the OLS, and the correct wavelength is selected.
 By measuring the power output power from a calibrated light source, the insertion loss (attenuation) of the link can be quantified and compared to the loss budget.

 During the commissioning of a fully powered-on network, an optical power meter is used to validate the output power of the transmission equipment.
 This determines whether design specifications have been achieved.
-Because the loss inherent to the link itself has already been determined, the actual output input power of the receiving equipment can be calculated, receive power levels can also be measured if required.
+Because the loss inherent to the link itself has already been determined, the actual output-input power of the receiving equipment can be calculated, and receive power levels can also be measured if required.
 Test results can then be stored or uploaded as a requisite part of the network commissioning test data set.

 - What Does an Optical Power Meter Reading Show?

 The versatility of an optical power meter allows it to be utilized for other basic fiber testing functions such as continuity testing.
 Establishing the presence of signal across a fiber is important for quick fiber link verification in the field with minimal equipment changes.
-When deployed as part of an optical loss test set, an optical power meter reading can also be used to conveniently ascertain fiber length and send/receive polarity.
+When deployed as part of an optical loss test set, an optical light meter reading can also be used to conveniently ascertain fiber length and send/receive polarity.

 - How to Choose the Right Optical Power Meter for Field Testing